 If you don’t know any Spanish (or just a few words), you don’t need to do a test since you will start in level A1, week 1.
 If you know more, you can do our online tests before arrival.
 Start with PLACEMENT TEST 1 (when you pass this one, your level is A1 and you will start working in level A2), we will grade it and let you know if you should continue with PLACEMENT TEST 2.
 If you haven’t done our online test, you will do it on Sunday 5 pm at our location.
-Always (even if you have done the online test before arrival) you will do an oral test at this moment since our estimation will be more based on comprehension and conversational skills, than on reading and writing skills.
+Besides this, (even if you have done the online test before arrival) you will always do an oral test at this moment since our estimation will be more based on comprehension and conversational skills, than on reading and writing skills.

 We use original materials, made by ourselves, complemented by the materials of Aula Latina – Curso de espanol (Editorial Difusión) for the levels A1, A2 and B1.
 An important feature of this material is that the information provided is related to Latin America instead of Spain, which we think is important since most of our students will travel in Latin America.
 A manual with grammar information, exercises and space to write down your personal notes is included and can be taken with you after completion of the course.
 This manual is printed on recycled paper.
 For the levels B2, C1 and C2 we use a combination of different course materials, completely suited to your needs and interests.

 Bring a pen, pencil, maybe a notebook (although we also provide space for notes in the manual that we include in the course), a dictionary (although today most people have this on their smartphone) and (empty) flashcards are great as well!